How Long Does Termite Control Last

 Termite bait stations are a different form of termite control and elimination than physical or chemical barriers because they allow homeowners to spot the pests early on.
 Physical and chemical barriers around the house help the homeowner react before any damage.

 Unlike the physical and chemical barriers, termite bait stations must be maintained for at least one month before results can be seen.
 Once active termites are found in the bait, an insect growth regulator is added to eliminate the colony near the property.
-This type of termite control is an excellent way to protect a home but is only suitable for homes on sloping sites.
+This type of termite control is an excellent way to protect a home, but is only suitable for homes on sloping sites.

 Longer Lifespan Does Not Mean Efficiency